 2) the steering of roaming information contains subscribed SNPN or HPLMN indication that 'no change of the SOR-SNPN-SI stored in the UE is needed and thus no SOR-SNPN-SI is provided', then step 11 is skipped;

 10) The AMF to the UDM: If an SOR transparent container is received in the REGISTRATION COMPLETE message, the AMF uses the Nudm_SDM_Info service operation to provide the received SOR transparent container to the UDM.
 If the subscribed SNPN or HPLMN decided that the UE is to acknowledge the successful security check of the received steering of roaming information in step 4, the UDM verifies that the acknowledgement is provided by the UE as specified in 3GPP TS 33.501 [66].
+If the "ME support of SOR-ACK-Info" indicator in the header of the SOR transparent container is set to "supported".
+If the UDM sets the indication "ACK-info-request" in steering of information header to "Acknowledgment information requested" then the UE shall the UDM receives the SOR-ACK-information, if any.
 If the "ME support of SOR-CMCI" indicator in the header of the SOR transparent container is set to "supported", then the UDM shall store the "ME support of SOR-CMCI" indicator, otherwise the UDM shall delete the stored "ME support of SOR-CMCI" indicator, if any.

-NOTE 9: The UDM cannot receive the "ME support of SOR-CMCI" indicator from the AMF which does not support receiving SoR transparent container (see 3GPP TS 29.503 [78]).
+NOTE 9: The UDM cannot receive the "ME support of SOR-ACK-Info" indicator, the SOR-ACK-information, or the "ME support of SOR-CMCI" indicator from the AMF which does not support receiving SoR transparent container (see 3GPP TS 29.503 [78]).

-10a) The UDM to the SOR-AF: Nsoraf_SoR_Info (SUPI of the UE, successful delivery, "ME support of SOR-CMCI" indicator, if any).
+10a) The UDM to the SOR-AF: Nsoraf_SoR_Info (SUPI of the UE, successful delivery, SOR-ACK-information, "ME support of SOR-CMCI" indicator, if any).
 If the subscribed SNPN or HPLMN policy for the SOR-AF invocation is present and the UDM received and verified the UE acknowledgement in step 10, then the UDM informs the SOR-AF about successful delivery of the SOR-SNPN-SI to the UE.
-If the "ME support of SOR-CMCI" indicator is stored for the UE, the HPLMN UDM shall include the "ME support of SOR-CMCI" indicator; and
+If the "ME support of SOR-CMCI" indicator is stored for the UE, the HPLMN UDM shall include the "ME support of SOR-CMCI" indicator.
+If the SOR-ACK-information is received from the UE then the UDM shall include the SOR-ACK-information; and

 11) If the UE has a list of available SNPNs in the area and based on this list the UE determines that there is a higher priority SNPN than the selected SNPN and the UE is in automatic network selection mode, then the UE may attempt to obtain service on a higher priority SNPN as specified in clause 4.9.3 after the release of the N1 NAS signalling connection.
 If within an implementation dependent time the N1 NAS signalling connection is not released, then the UE may locally release the N1 signalling connection except when the UE has an established emergency PDU session (see 3GPP TS 24.501 [64]).